Decomposition of global solutions of bi-laplacian Nonautonomous Schr\"odinger equations: Introduction

+\begin{remark} From~\eqref{wlimit}, we see that the wave operator $\Omega_+^*$ agrees with $\Omega_{\alpha,b}^*$.
+The cut-off $F_c\!\left(\tfrac{|x|}{t^\alpha} \leq 1\right)$, viewed as a propagation observable, confines the free evolution to a thin region of phase space and will be used to derive a propagation estimate.
+In low spatial dimensions, however, the time-dependent Schr\"odinger operator $H$ may have both a resonance and an eigenvalue at zero energy.
+To address this, we restrict the Schr\"odinger group $e^{itH_0}$ to the nonzero-frequency regime by inserting the cut-off $F_1(t^\beta |p| > 1)$. \end{remark}

-\begin{remark}Separating the free wave from the solution is the first step of solving soliton resolution conjecture.
-In order to solve soliton resoluton conjecture, knowing some properties of the "non-free" part would be helpful.
-Theorem \ref{Thm1} shows how to separate the free wave by constructing the free channel wave operator, and suggests that the weakly localized part, the "non-free" part, can not spread faster than $t^{1/4+\epsilon}$ provided the interaction $V(x,t)$ is well-localized in $x$. \end{remark}
+\begin{remark}Separating the free wave from the solution is the first step toward addressing the soliton resolution conjecture.
+In order to make progress on this conjecture, it is essential to understand certain properties of the ``non-free'' component.
+Theorem~\ref{Thm1} demonstrates how to separate the free wave by constructing the free channel wave operator, and further suggests that the weakly localized component (the ``non-free'' part) cannot spread faster than $t^{1/4+\epsilon}$, provided the interaction $V(x,t)$ is sufficiently localized in $x$.